autocrypt/autocrypt/doc/mua-internals.rst

 .. contents::

-INBOME requirements for MUAs
+Autocrypt requirements for MUAs
 ---------------------------------------------------

-INBOME works for people who use INBOME-aware MUAs.
+Autocrypt works for people who use Autocrypt-aware MUAs.
 We expect the MUAs to have the following capabilities:

 - know what account(s) they are associated with, including the public-facing e-mail address associated with each account.

-- all INBOME state is tied to a MUA/acccount combination
+- all Autocrypt state is tied to a MUA/acccount combination

 - be able to fetch e-mail from the corresponding accounts